opendata-mvcr/dashboard-indexer/README.md

 First open `.env` file and change variable `KIBANA_BASE_PATH` (under `# Additional settings`) to your desired base path (e.g. `/kibana`).
 This variable **must** start with `/`, but **can't** end with a `/`.
-Then open file `docker-compose-auth.yml` and add these two lines (that sets additional environment variables for Kibana container)
+Then open file `docker-compose-auth.yml` and add these three lines (that sets additional environment variables for Kibana container)

+      SERVER_PUBLICBASEURL: **your-public-url**
       SERVER_BASEPATH: $KIBANA_BASE_PATH
       SERVER_REWRITEBASEPATH: "true"